7ombie/jsii/docs/untitled.md

 ### The `do async` Qualfied Qualifier

-As mentioned, JSII has a *qualified qualifier*.
+As mentioned, JS2 has a *qualified qualifier*.
 The do-async-qualifier, spelt `do async`, can qualify `lambda`, `function` or `generator`.
 This does exactly what you'd expect (immediately invokes the function and evaluates to a promise).